Julio Rodríguez hits 12th HR as Mariners topple Orioles 9-3 - NewsBreak

 The Mariners took two of three from Baltimore and continued a stretch of good baseball after a 5-1 road trip last week.

 Rodríguez’s long ball was the highlight on a day there was finally plenty of offense for Seattle starter Chris Flexen.
-Rodríguez’s two-run shot was estimated at 431 feet and landed in the first row of the second deck at T-Mobile Park in left-center field.
+Rodríguez’s shot was estimated at 431 feet and landed in the first row of the second deck in left-center field.

 Rodríguez, who was the AL rookie of the month in May, could be in line to win the award again in June.
 He’s hitting .288 with seven doubles, six homers and 15 RBIs for the month.